wp-plugins/fluid-responsive-slideshow/readme.txt

 If you are migrating from previous version, please clear your browser cache after installing new version of FRS.

+**Plugin Demo**
+You can try the plugin on this url: http://coba.tonjoo.com/ecae/

+* username: ecae
+* password: 123456

 **Manual :**

 You can read the manual here [manual](https://tonjoo.com/addons/fluid-responsive-slideshow/#manual "manual")